 The live-action film stars Takuya Kimura (2046), Hana Sugisaki (Mozu: The Movie), Sota Fukushi (Library Wars), Hayato Ichihara (Yakuza Apocalypse), Erika Toda (Goemon), Ebizo Ichikawa (Hara-Kiri: Death of a Samurai), Tsutomu Yamazaki (As the Gods Will) and Min Tanaka (The Eternal Zero).

 Samurai Manji has taken a lot of lives, both innocent and guilty, and now lives life in feudal Japan as a criminal.
 After being cursed with immortality until he kills enough evil men, Manji meets a young girl who enlists him to be her body-guard.
 Swearing loyalty, protection and vengeance against the group of sword fighters who slaughtered her family, the unlikely duo set on a remarkable quest to make right against those who did them wrong.

 UPDATE (30th Sept)!
-Arrow Films have confirmed that the Japanese live-action adaptation will be given a UK theatrical release estimated to be around Friday 24th November 2017 in Japanese audio with English subtitles.
+Arrow Films have confirmed that the Japanese live-action adaptation will be given a UK theatrical release starting Friday 8th December 2017 in Japanese audio with English subtitles.
 The film has been granted a BBFC rating of 18 uncut for strong bloody violence.
 The film is also around 140 minutes long which is just around the same length that each Rurouni Kenshin film were.
 The film will eventually see a Blu-ray & DVD release from Arrow Films sometime later down the line.
 To celebrate the upcoming UK theatrical release the distributor has showed off the UK poster: